Balamaloth/FUTURE-GADGET-EXPO-2025/README.md

 Flexbox and Grid used for alignment

-Consistent navigation bar across all pages
+Consistent navigation bar across all pages   <hr>

 <h1>
  📅 Event Details